- Normal precautions

 - Embassy Contact

-Take precautions and monitor local media for updates.
-Further advice can be found under the “Additional Information” tab.
-If you are planning onward travel to China, please make sure to check the travel advive for China, which is available here.
+When it becomes possible to visit North Korea again, you should take precautions and monitor local media for updates.
+If you are planning onward travel to China, please make sure to check the travel advice for China, which is available here.

 Beginning in early 2018, tensions caused by the nuclear and missile tests carried out by North Korea in 2017 eased considerably and the Korean peninsula entered a period of relative calm.
 However, since July 2019 a number of missiles tests have been carried out by North Korea, underscoring the underlying unpredictability of the situation.
 The Embassy in Seoul is monitoring the situation and advises Irish citizens in Korea to be aware of and follow developments and to ensure that you are registered with the Embassy.